IndigoUnited/js-dejavu/test/README.md

 To test in the command line:

 First run `npm install` to install all the tools needed.
-Finally type `"node_modules/.bin/mocha"` to run the tests.
+Finally type `"node_modules/.bin/mocha"` to run the strict tests.
+To run the loose tests type `"node_modules/.bin/mocha" test/amd/loose`

 _Tip_: You can use the `-R list [file]` option to give you a full list of the tests.